SteelCompendium/data-md-dse/Bestiary/Human Bandit Chief.md

   - Weapon
   distance: Self
   target: Self
+  effects:
+  - name: Effect
     effect: The bandit chief shifts twice their speed.
-During or after this movement,
-    they can attack up to four targets with Whip & Magic Longsword.
+During or after this movement, they can attack up to four targets with Whip & Magic Longsword.
 Any ally of the bandit chief adjacent to a target can make a [[Free Strike|free strike]] against that target.

 ~~~